 What insurance does Community Psychiatry accept?

 Our providers are contracted with most commercial insurances and some managed Medi-Cal plans.
 For a list of accepted insurances, please click HERE.
-If for any reason we do not accept your insurance, we will do our best to help find you a provider who does.

 What is the difference between Therapy and Psychiatry?